MicrosoftDocs/azure-media-services/media-services/latest/azure-media-services-retirement.md

 - [Learn additional information on impact of Media Services retirement for Video Indexer](https://aka.ms/vi-ams-retirement-announcement)

 ## Common questions about Azure Media Services retirement

+### What are the migration options for existing Media Services content?

+Both [MediaKind](https://io.mediakind.com/) and [Harmonic](https://aka.ms/ams-harmonic) offer dynamic packaging of existing AMS content without requiring the content to be reprocessed.
+If you decide not to use this option, you can convert your Media Services assets to CMAF format with HLS and DASH manifests using the open-source [Azure Media Services Migration Tool](https://github.com/Azure/azure-media-migration).
+This tool allows you to stream content directly from Azure Storage.
+See the [tools readme](https://github.com/Azure/azure-media-migration/blob/main/README.md) for additional information.

 ### Why is Azure Media Services being retired?